Pesticide Continuing Education Credits Offered

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 2 Hours of “V” training and 2 hours of “X” training will be offered on November 15, 2021, and January 10, 2022, at the N.C.
-Cooperative Extension Meeting Room at 699 Connahetta Park in Murphy, NC (the presentation information will be the same for both dates).
+Cooperative Extension Meeting Room at 699 Connahetta Street in Murphy, NC (the presentation information will be the same for both dates).
 The V training will be from 5–7 p.m. and X training will be from 7–9 p.m.
 The X training will also provide 2 credit hours for commercial pesticide license with A,B,D,G,H,I,K,L,M,N,O,T, and X designations.
 To learn more about process, please read below:

 Private applicators must recertify every three years by completing one of following requirements:

 Earn 4 hours of continuing education credits.
-Two-hour pesticide safety classes (category “V” training) are offered at each county N.C.
+Two-hour pesticide safety classes (category “V” training) are offered at each N.C.
 Cooperative Extension Center.
-In addition to this 2-hour pesticide safety class, each private applicator must attend at least 2 hours of specialized training (category “X” training) during the three-year recertification period.
+In addition to the 2-hour pesticide safety class, each private applicator must attend at least 2 hours of specialized training (category “X” training) during the three-year recertification period.
 Specialized training credits may be earned by attending educational meetings approved for credit by N.C.
 Department of Agriculture and Consumer Services and conducted by N.C.
 Cooperative Extension, commodity groups, private industry, or other associations.
 Private soil fumigation requires 1 credit in a fumigation-specific topic during the three-year recertification period.

 Pay for and pass the Private Applicator Exam (and the Private Soil Fumigation Exam, if applicable) again with a minimum score of 70 percent.